Literature, Language, and Writing

 This course allows students to explore realms of imaginative writing.
 Students will produce poems and stories along with other genres, including possibly plays, memoirs, experimental intermixing, and cross-overs.
 As the first course of the creative writing sequence, students will try out a number of styles, forms and approaches to language and gain exposure to a broad range of creative work.
 Offered every semester.
 This course does not meet the liberal arts core requirement in literature, nor, while writing intensive, does this course fulfill a writing intensive requirement.
 Offered in the College for Women and the College for Adults.

-ENGL 2350 Grammar in Practice — 4 credits
+ENGL 2350 Introduction to English Grammar — 4 credits

 This course focuses on the grammar of standard written English from the rhetorical perspective; that is, how the topic, purpose and audience affect the writer's grammatical and stylistic choices.
 In addition, the socio-cultural significance of grammatical usage in U.S. society, and issues and concerns that surround the teaching of grammar are addressed.
 Appropriate for education majors and students who wish to strengthen their grammar skills.
 This class does not count as one of the four Writing Intensive courses required for graduation.
 It does not fulfill the liberal arts literature requirement.
 Offered in the College for Women and the College for Adults.